-The act is a core element of the Smoke-Free Ontario strategy.
-It is a landmark piece of legislation that shields workers and the public from the harmful effects of tobacco by banning smoking in enclosed public places and enclosed work places.
-It also strengthens laws on tobacco sales to minors and restricts the display of tobacco products in retail outlets.
+The Act is a core element of the Smoke-Free Ontario strategy.
+It is a landmark piece of legislation that shields workers and the public from the harmful effects of tobacco and vaping by banning smoking and vaping in enclosed public places and enclosed work places.
+It also strengthens laws on tobacco and vapour product sales to minors and restricts the display of tobacco and products in some retail outlets.

 To reduce consumption of tobacco products and to lessen tobacco-related disease in Ontario.
 The Smoke-Free Ontario strategy is the most comprehensive tobacco-control strategy Ontario has ever had, and it is among the toughest and most far-reaching tobacco-control strategies in North America.